 5. Better Data and Reporting

 To set up Google Shopping Ads, you need Google Ads.
 Google Ads are strongly linked to Google Analytics.
-With the help of Google analytics, you will be able to track the overall performance of your ad campaigns.
+With the help of Google analytics, you will track your ad campaigns’ overall performance.

 These tools can be used to prepare reports.
 Consequently, this data can be used as a part of conversion tracking.
-When you are trying to make an impact and improve your brand’s conversion – this data is critical.
-It helps in understanding more about the titles, images, descriptions, and even alt texts that can add more value to your ads.
+When you are trying to impact and improve your brand’s conversion – this data is critical.
+It helps you understand more about the titles, images, descriptions, and even alt texts to add more value to your ads.

 How Does Google Shopping Work?

-Google Shopping ads depend on a particular file, which is known as the “Google Product Feed.”
+Google Shopping ads depend on a particular file known as the “Google Product Feed.”
 The product feed has details about every product in your store.
 Google relies on the Product Feed for identifying products, which match with search queries.